 Is there internet in the residence halls?

-There is wireless access throughout the Residence Halls as well as wired (Ethernet) access per room.
-There is also a computer lab in each residence hall with black and white printing (you must supply own paper).
-Information for Aspenson Mogensen may vary from Residence Halls.
-Refer to Housing Website for more details.
-Please refer to the ResCom Help Desk for further information about computing services and how to get connected.
+There is wireless Internet access throughout the Residence Halls as well as wired (Ethernet) access per room.
+There is also computer access and printers (you must supply own paper) in each residence hall.
+Please refer to the ResCom Help Desk for further information about computing and technology services within Housing & Residence Life.

 Are pets allowed in my room?